Graduate Student Scholarship!

 as an emergency room nurse.
 In order to accommodate my course

 anything is possible.
-Now I want to help some student achieve
+Now I want to help a student achieve

 Being invited to be a guest lecture for graduate